abdullahabbasitest/alifiya-site/memory-bank/progress.md

 - Established Memory Bank documentation structure
 - Defined component architecture
 - Made technical decision to use custom CSS for styling
+- Implemented Projects section with table-based layout and links to project samples
+- Added responsive styling for Projects section
+- Simplified Contact section by removing the contact form
+- Fixed navigation buttons in Hero section to properly scroll to target sections
+- Improved button styling and user interaction cues

 ## Blockers
 - None currently identified